Robert S. Doud Arts in Healthcare Fund

 The Robert S. Doud Arts in Healthcare Fund will provide a destination for those wishing to support the arts in their many forms within the hospital and its healing environment.
 Disbursements will be made to help support the continuance of Bob’s work.

-In 2013, donations to this fund were used to provide artwork for Bronson's new Extended Medical Care Unit (EMCU) located on the second floor of Bronson's North Pavilion.
+Donations to this fund were used to provide artwork for Bronson's Extended Medical Care Unit (EMCU) located on the second floor of Bronson's North Pavilion.
 Funds were also used to provide a new sculpture on Bronson's North Campus titled "Precious".
 And lastly, donations to this fund are used to host the annual Kalamazoo Public Schools/Bronson Student Art Exhibit.
 This exhibit runs annually from March through May and features 80 works of student art, grades K-12, from each Kalamazoo Public School.
 The exhibit is located on Bronson's South Campus in the hallway between the main entrance and the Emergency Department.